Made in Hong Kong (film): Production

 Fruit Chan has made 2 films in mainstream studios but was dissatisfied.
 As Chan explained in an interview, he decided to make an independent film, and through his former connections, secured financial backing of Andy Lau's production company.
 It used minimal crew of seven with no more than five in any working day at work.
 The total production budget was 1/2 million Hong Kong dollars.

 Much of the film is set in public housing estates, which Chan considered to be "a very Hong Kong thing" due to the high population density of the territory.
 Though the film is sometimes regarded as a response to the 1997 Hong Kong handover, Chan feels that Made in Hong Kong can also be viewed as a character-driven drama that reflects the lifestyle of many young Hong Kong people at the time.

 The film was made using leftover film reels and therefore had very low production costs, even for an independent movie.

 Reception

+Critical response

 BBC Four said the film is "impressively shot" and "boasts convincing performances".
 Slant Magazine's Pat Brown gives the film 2.5 stars out of 4, stating "Fruit Chan's quirky, gangster-adjacent flick, so infused with washed-out and blue-filtered imagery, presents a portrait of Hong Kong that bears more than a passing resemblance to Wong Kar-wai and Christopher Doyle's early collaborations."